 A new information kiosk was installed at the entrance in December 2008 as part of a Boy Scout project.
-Several Live Oak seedlings were donated by CNPS and have been planted at the entrance to improve its appearance
+Several Live Oak seedlings were donated by CNPS and have been planted at the entrance to improve its appearance year-round Two volunteer work weekends in March and April and two more in May of 2010 were organized by the District to clear brush, improve drainage, and surface about 300 feet of the trail with quarry fines to control problems with mud.
+Volunteers completed additional work in August 2011.

-River to Ridge
+River to Ridge rall